Lake Living on Old Hickory Lake, TN

 Adopt-a-Vine program members can learn to prune and trim their vines, help harvest their grapes and receive a bottle of wine made from their fruits for three harvest years.

-One of the winery’s most popular wines is their Traminette 2017, a semi-sweet, dry, white wine characterized by touches of citrus and spice and bright floral notes.
+One of the winery’s most popular wines is Traminette 2017, a semi-sweet, dry, white wine characterized by touches of citrus and spice and bright floral notes.
 The winery recommends pairing this beverage with spicy cuisine or light summer salads.

-Also a Rosemont favorite is their 2016 Cabernet Franc, which features light oak and dark cherry aromas alongside hints of berry and pepper.
+Also, a Rosemont favorite is their 2016 Cabernet Franc, which features light oak and dark cherry aromas alongside hints of berry and pepper.

 This Cabernet Franc is a delicious red, aged for 20 months.
 It has the perfect complement to earthy flavors such as those found in olives and feta, fontina, and goat cheese.